-In accordance with the very modest standard fixed by the one general bed for about 800 employees, 1 T.B. bed for 1600 employees and 2 maternity beds for 1000 insured women.
+In accordance with the very modest standard fixed by the corporation, the scale of hospital beds under the Scheme should be employees and 2 maternity beds for 1000 insured women.
 On this provision of at least 2,400 beds.
-But the Corporation has so far minimum requirement.
-What is the justification for these shortages disposal of the Corporation, out of which Rs.5.35 crores have been specially ear-marked for construction of hospitals?
+But the Corporation has so far been able to provide only 1,400 beds i.e. 1,000 beds smort of the of beds in the face of the huge reserve of R.13.88 crores at the been specially ear-marked for construction of hospitals?
 In claces like Bombay and Calcutta, where there is the largest concentration of insured employees, namely 4,70,000 and 2,30,000 respectively, the Corporation has not been able to construct a single hospital so far exclusively for the benefit of the workers.
 The main responsibility for this utter callousness and disregard towards workers is that of the State Governments and the Central Government. workers is that of the State Governments and the Central Government.

 Ever since 1955, year after year, the Corporation report mentions of the decisions taken, plans submitted and urgent consideration given, etc. by those concerned, but till now not even land required for the hospitals has been acquired.
-The Central Government throws the blame on the State Governments, the latter on their part point out to shortage of steel and cement and personnel etc. with the result that hundreds of insured employees, even those who are suffering from T.B. are denied admission to hospitals.
-At the last meeting of the Corporation, the Union Labour Minister the last meeting of the Corporation, the Union Labour Minister stressed the urgent need for immediate steps in this direction but since then no concrete steps havebeen taken either by the Corporation or by the State Governments of Bombay or Bengal to undertake construction of hospitals.
+The Central Government throws the blame on the State Governments, the latter on the state given and personnel their part point out to shortage of steel and cement and personnel etc. with the result that hundreds of insured employees, even those who are suffering from T.B. are denied admission to hospitals.
+At the last meeting of the Corporation, the Union Labour Mimister stressed the urgent need for immediate steps in this direction but since then no concrete steps havebeen taken either by the Corporation or by the State Governments of Bombay or Bengal to undertake construction of hospitals.
 This state of affairs is not likely to change unless the insured employees themselves bring sufficient pressure on the Central and the State Governments by mass action.